-Note: this page is not be presented as a self-righteous condemnation as if I (or any who use this) are without sin, and as if I have not committed at least some of the sins that I reprove, for we are all sinners, having misused everything from our brain to our feet, and thus in some way and to some degree we and I have usually committed the things that we condemn..
+And in anticipation of attacks on this study, let me say that this page is not presented as a self-righteous condemnation as if I (or any who cite this study) are without sin,for we are all sinners, having misused everything from our brain to our feet, and thus in this way and to some degree we and I have usually committed many or most things that we condemn others for, and our lesser sins that we may excuse are offensive to God and not just those that we may rightly deplore.

-The largest percentage of HIV infections among all was attributed to male-to-male sexual contact (66% overall and 81% among males).
+In 2019, the largest percentage of HIV infections among all was attributed to male-to-male sexual contact (66% overall and 81% among males).
+In 2019, among females, the largest percentage of HIV infection was attributed to heterosexual contact (83%).

 For the receptive sodomite the estimated average chance of contracting HIV can range from 1.38% - about one transmission occurring for every 71 exposures, male or female - (https://www.medicalnewstoday.com/articles/chances-of-getting-hiv) to over 20% - equivalent to 1 transmission per 5 exposures via unprotected sex with an HIV-positive person who has acute HIV infection.. (https://stanfordhealthcare.org/medical-conditions/sexual-and-reproductive-health/hiv-aids/causes/risk-of-exposure.html)